-(F) A "section" is an informal unit within a school, department, division, or academic center which is established to expedite the administration of a given academic subject.
+- (F) A "section" is an informal unit within a school, department, division, or academic center which is established to expedite the administration of a given academic subject.
 The function of a section shall be to assist the parent unit in the administration of the subject and to provide an organizational structure for relationship with professional organizations or other individuals with similar interests.
 The faculty member in charge shall be known as the section head.
 The head of the section is appointed by the administrator of the parent unit and has responsibilities delegated by the administrator of the parent unit.
-The formation of a academic affairs.

-(G) Schools, departments, and divisions shall be located with respect to colleges as shown in the current catalog of "The Ohio State University Bulletin - Course Offerings."

-(H) The establishment or abolition of schools, departments, and divisions shall require approval by the council on academic affairs, the university senate, and the board of trustees (see rule 3335-3-37 of the Administrative Code.
+The formation of a section must be reported to the council on academic affairs. - (G) Schools, departments, and divisions shall be located with respect to colleges as shown in the current catalog of "The Ohio State University Bulletin Course Offerings." - (H) The establishment or abolition of schools, departments, and divisions shall require approval by the council on academic affairs, the university senate, and the board of trustees (see rule 3335-3-37 of the Administrative Code.